betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 ### FSEC software development standards and practices

 We will touch upon some of the more important standards and practices.
-A summary of these is listed below:
+A summary is listed below:

 1. Test-driven development
 2. Scrum